 In March 2018, the Company issued \$400.0 million aggregate principal amount of 1.25% Convertible Senior Notes due 2025 (the "Convertible Senior Notes").
 The Company accounts for the liability and equity components of the issued Convertible Senior Notes separately.
 The carrying amount of the equity component, representing the conversion option, was determined by deducting the fair value of the liability component from the par value of the Convertible Senior Notes as a whole.
 This difference represents a debt discount that is amortized to interest expense using the effective interest method over the term of the Convertible Senior Notes.
 The carrying amount of the liability component was calculated by measuring the fair value of a similar liability that does not have an associated convertible feature.
-The equity component of the Convertible Senior Notes is recorded as the difference between the initial proceeds less the fair value of the liability component.
 The liability and equity components will not be remeasured as long as the conversion option continues to meet the requirements for equity classification.
 The equity component is net of issuance costs and recorded in additional paid-in capital.